rileyathompson/dh-project/the_women/README.md

 Sansom, Hannah Callender.
 2010. *The Diary of Hannah Callender Sansom: Sense and Sensibility in the Age of the American Revolution.* eds.
 Susan E. Klepp and Karin A. Wulf.
 Cornell University Press.

+Trist, Elizabeth House.
+2024. *The Travel Journal of Eliza House Trist.* Intro.
+Karen A. Chase.
+University of Virginia.

 Van Horn Dwight Bell, Margaret.
 1912. *A Journey to Ohio in 1810: As Recorded in the Journal of Margaret Van Horn Dwight.* ed.
 Max Farrand.
 Yale University Press. https://search-alexanderstreet-com.ezproxy.neu.edu/view/work/bibliographic_entity|bibliographic_details|4271646.